Musk's X to be reinstated in Brazil after complying with Supreme Court demands

 Just two days before the ban, on Aug.
 28, X said it was removing all its remaining staff in Brazil “effective immediately,” saying de Moraes had threatened with arrest its legal representative in the country, Rachel de Oliveira Villa Nova Conceição, if X did not comply with orders to block accounts.

 Brazilian law requires foreign companies to have a local legal representative to receive notifications of court decisions and swiftly take any requisite action — particularly, in X’s case, the takedown of accounts.
-Conceição was first named X’s legal representative in April and resigned four months later, when X shuttered what was left of its office in Brazil.
-In a twist, the company named her to the same job on Sep.
+Conceição was first named X’s legal representative in April and resigned four months later.
+The company named her to the same job on Sep.
 20, according to the public filing with the Sao Paulo commercial registry.

 In an apparent effort to shield Conceição from potential violations by X — and risking arrest — a clause has been written into Conceição’s new representation agreement that she must follow Brazilian law and court decisions, and that any legal responsibility she assumes on X’s behalf requires prior instruction from the company in writing, according to the company’s filing.